diogomatoschaves/react-nanodegree-mobileFlashcards/README.md

 The app's functionality was implemented using React v.16.2.0, React Native v.0.52.0, and Redux v.3.7.2.

-The app has been tested for IOS platforms.
+The app has been tested for iOS platforms.

 ## Prerequisites

-You need to have npm installed on your computer, as well as expo app installed on an iphone or an ios emulator on a computer.
+You need to have npm installed on your computer, as well as expo app installed on an iOS device or an iOS emulator.

 ## Installing & Usage